thecaffeinedev/iprabhat/_posts/Test-driven-development/2022-01-05-Test-driven-development.md

 red ➡ green ➡ refactor cycle

-1. Start
+1. Write test before production code
-2. Writing the minimum code for failing test
+2. Writing the minimum code for failing test(RED)
-3. Writing passing prod minimal code
+3. Write simplest code passing the test (GREEN)
 4. Refactoring (go back to 2, if no more test cases come to mind, go to 5)
-5. Stop
+5. Don't write any test before passing existing ones

 `Note:` Step 4 is not optional.
 If step 4 is ignored, the code is dirty even after TDD.